Poems

 The Patron Saint of Airport Sparrows,” published in The Sun.

-The Patron Saint of Sliding Glass Doors,” winner of the 2024 Foley Poetry Prize, published in America.
+The Patron Saint of Sliding Glass Doors,” winner of the 2024 Foley Poetry Prize and published in America.

 The Patron Saint of Capsaicin,” published in Image.